lucasmerlino33/Entertainment-Industry-Analysis-through-Data-Cleaning-and-BI/README.md

 - Identification of **duplicate records** and inconsistent entries
 - Basic sanity checks to detect **outliers or unrealistic values**

-These checks were implemented using SQL queries, documented in the **sql/** directory, and applied repeatedly during the data preparation phase.
+These checks were implemented using SQL queries, documented in the [sql/global/](https://github.com/lucasmerlino33/Entertainment-Industry-Analysis-through-Data-Cleaning-and-BI/tree/main/sql/global) directory, and applied repeatedly during the data preparation phase, along with the full SQL script schema to recreate all tables from scratch.

 ![Data Quality Checks](images/data_quality_checks.png)